-The recommended reading below is limited to, and grouped according to, some of the more popular chosen areas.
-Students may wish to explore some of this recommended literature before finalizing their choice of area.
-Other areas not listed here may also be chosen (subject to approval); recommended reading for other subjects will be provided as and when required.
+(Students may wish to explore some of the recommended literature before finalizing their choice of area.
+Other areas not listed here may also be chosen (subject to approval); recommended reading for other subjects will be provided as and when required.)